renkeven/bilby-corner-react/README.md

 function, only brush (1d drag). a limited fix may be to limit domain changes only by doing the brush action on the histogram, while the corners are essentially non-interactive.

+another possible way to do zoom (for a single plot) would be to use the onMouseDown attribute on the actual plot to set the appropriate useState hooks
+(left-right, up-down), have it referenceArea with the mentioned hooks, and zoom in (make axis dimension states that is set with zoom) onMouseUp.